J535D165/recordlinkage/README.md

 # recordlinkage

-## Package is being re-developed.
-Advice: do not use it.

-This package, **recordlinkage**, is a Python package to link records in or between datasources.
-The package provides a set of additonal tools needed for record linkage such as indexing methods and similarity measures.
+This *recordlinkage* package is a library to link records in or between data sources.
+The package provides most of the tools needed for record linkage.
+The package contains indexing methods, functions to compare records and classifiers.
 The package is developed for research and linking of small or medium sized files.

-This project is inspired on the **Freely Extensible Biomedical Record Linkage (FEBRL)** project, which is a great project.
-This project takes advence of the **pandas** package.
-This flexible and powerful data analysis and manipulation library for Python makes the record linkage process much easier.
+This project is inspired by the **Freely Extensible Biomedical Record Linkage (FEBRL)** project, which is a great project.
+This project has one big difference, it uses ``pandas`` and ``numpy`` for data handling and computations.
+The use of ``pandas``, a flexible and powerful data analysis and manipulation library for Python,  makes the record linkage process much easier.
+A lot of built in ``pandas`` methods can be used to integrate your record linkage directly into existing data manipulation projects.

-One of the aims of this project is to make it easy to implement your own extensions for your own projects.
-Extensions like custom indeixng methods and data comparison methods.
+One of the aims of this project is to make an extensible record linkage framework.
+It is easy to include your own indexing algorithms, comparison/similarity measures and classifiers.

 ## Simple linking example
 Import the ``recordlinkage`` module that contains all important tools for the linking of records.
 Also import two **pandas** dataframes with example data named ``censusdataA`` and ``censusdataB``.